rholo/atomic-sass/README.md

 Configurate your own theme to your project with your prefix, normalize or reset don't required.

+define your own prefix to all classname if you need it!, learn more at http://getbem.com/naming/

 #### How to start

 create your config.scss file in your project, import atomic-builder.scss and done.